AlekseyBykov/pets.onion-architecture/README.md

 # onion-architecture
-An example of Spring Boot monolith application in the Onion Architecture.
+An example of Spring Boot monolith application with using Onion Architecture.
+Includes backend only.